 If you haven't picked up Exciting Times already, this weekend may be the time to dive in.
-It's the debut novel of Naoise Dolan, where 22-year-old Ava cashes out her “abortion fund” to move from Ireland to Hong Kong and she begins a tryst with Julian, a mysterious banker.
+It's the debut novel of Naoise Dolan, who’s being called the next Sally Rooney.
+In the book, 22-year-old Ava cashes out her “abortion fund” to move from Ireland to Hong Kong, where she begins a tryst with Julian, a mysterious banker.
 Things get more complicated from there.
 Through Ava's eyes, benefited by Dolan's sharp prose, the readers are given a window into a thoroughly modern perspective on age-old themes of love, class dynamics, and ambition.

 At the start of October, I moved my things to Julian’s.
 I told him I didn’t have time to go around viewing places.
 He said I could stay until I did.

 “Take the guest room,” he said.
 “I get calls at night.”
 We kept having sex.